digiexchris/PIDKiln/README.md

-# pidkiln
+# furnace
-PIDKiln is PID temperature controller, for any task involving high temperatures - like burning ceramic, glass fusing, soft metal melting, burning lost wax casting forms - and probably much more.
+Furnace is PID temperature controller, for any task involving high temperatures - like burning ceramic, glass fusing, soft metal melting, burning lost wax casting forms - and probably much more.

 ## Key features:
 - Interface accessible both from LCD screen and WWW Webpage